brooth/jeta-site/mysite/home/markdown/meta-helper.md

   <h2>Meta Helper</h2>
 </div>

-*MetaHelper* is not provided by *Jeta* class.
+*MetaHelper* is a class not provided by *Jeta*.
 It's just a way to organize metacode invocation in your project.
-If you are not comfortable with static helpers, you shouldn't use it in your project.
+If you aren't comfortable with static helpers, you shouldn't use it in your project.
 This class is used as an entry point to the framework's features.
 You can hold a singleton of the metasitory in it and pass it to the controllers:

     :::java
     public class MetaHelper {